eramirez51/worknotes/01-Projects/LLM/bert-japanese.md

 I want to make sure that my tokenizer is same as whats done by above repo, so I need to study it.

+I downloaded a `10GB` file from cirrussearch and saved it to `gs://ds-airflow-jobs/unexttokenizer/dev/data/jawiki-2024-07-15/`

 I need to learn how they use `neologd` to split the sentences